MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 To design the Notification Content Extension's custom user interface, double-click the `MainInterface.storyboard` file to open it for editing in the iOS Designer, drag in the elements that you need to build the desired interface (such as `UILabels` and `UIImageViews`).

 > [!NOTE]
-> **NOTE:** The Notification UI does _not_ support interactive controls such as text fields or buttons in a Notification Content Extension.
+> The Notification UI does _not_ support interactive controls such as text fields or buttons in a Notification Content Extension.
 While they can be added to the storyboard, the user will not be able to interact with them.
 To add user interaction to a Custom Notification UI, use custom actions instead.

 Once the UI has been laid out and the necessary controls exposed to C# code, open the `NotificationViewController.cs` for editing and modify the `DidReceiveNotification` method to populate the UI when the user expands the notification.
 For example: